 Unlike most adults, babies who are overworked or tired often turn fussy instead of drifting off to sleep.

 How to soothe.
 One of the best ways to encourage slumber is to swaddle your baby.
 Wrap them snugly in a blanket with only the head and neck peeking out.
 It helps mimic the mother’s womb.
 A change of scenery also may do the trick.
 Go for a walk with a stroller.
-Or pack your baby in a car seat: the lulling vibration may get them to drift off.
+Or pack your baby in a car seat: the lulling vibration of the car may get them to drift off.

 A nursing mother may pass on what she eats through breast milk.
 That may upset a baby’s tummy.
 If it happens a lot, your infant may be allergic or sensitive to cow’s milk, nuts, wheat, or other foods.

 How to soothe.
-If you suspect an allergy, talk to your pediatrician.
+If you think your baby has a food allergy, talk to your pediatrician.
 If you’re breastfeeding, your doctor may suggest you stop eating a single food (for example, milk or eggs) for a week to see if your baby’s fussiness lessens.
 If you’re using infant formula, ask your doctor about switching to a different formula.

-Crying right after a feeding could be a sign of gastroesophageal reflux, also called heartburn.
+Crying right after a feeding could be a sign of heartburn.
 But first, if your baby is bottled-fed, make sure that the discomfort isn’t just from swallowed air.

 How to soothe.
 Take breaks and burp your baby often during meals.
 Feed them while they’re sitting up.
 You might try special nipples and bottles designed to prevent swallowing too much air.
 If that doesn’t help, reflux may be the culprit.
 Talk to your pediatrician.
-About 80% of the time, babies with mild reflux get better with thickened formula, staying away from cigarette smoke, and avoiding cow’s milk passed through their mothers.
+About 80% of the time, babies with mild reflux get better with thickened formula, staying away from cigarette smoke, and getting older.